nautechsystems/nautilus_trader/docs/concepts/execution.md

 ### OMS configuration

-If a strategy OMS type is not explicitly set through the `oms_type` configuration option, it will default to `UNSPECIFIED`.
+If a strategy OMS type is not explicitly set using the `oms_type` configuration option, it will default to `UNSPECIFIED`.
 This means the `ExecutionEngine` will not override any venue `position_id`s, and the OMS type will follow the venue's OMS type.

 :::tip
-When configuring a backtest, it's possible to specify the `oms_type` for the venue.
-To improve backtest accuracy, it is recommended to match this with the actual OMS type used by the venue in reality.
+When configuring a backtest, you can specify the `oms_type` for the venue.
+To enhance backtest accuracy, it is recommended to match this with the actual OMS type used by the venue in practice.
 :::

 ## Risk engine